 - JACCOLD (Jaundice, Anaemia, Clubbing and Spooning, Cyanosis, Oedema, Lymphadenopathy and Dehydration)

 Review of Systems

-In this section you will find system visualisations, space to make notes about each sub-system and in some subsections you will find quick capture features like yes/no questions that allow the practitioner to easily capture their findings.
+In this section, you will find system visualisations, space to make notes about each sub-system and in some subsections, you will find quick capture features like yes/no questions that allow the practitioner to easily capture their findings.
 The practitioner can also make annotations on the system visualisations.
-The information in this section can assist the practitioner with planning the treatment of the patient.
+The information in this section can assist the practitioner in planning the treatment of the patient.
 This section is split into the following sections (subsections under each section will be indicated by the information between the brackets):

 ENT and Ophthalmology

 Eyes, ears, nose, mouth, throat, facial views and general notes.

 This section can be used to review the ear, nose, throat, head and neck systems.